polo14va/DFU-ESP32-Bluetooth-OTA/README.md

 - **Usage Instructions**: Updated to include steps about compiling the firmware and loading it using devices with macOS or iOS.
 - **Detailed Functionality Descriptions**: Included BLE/DFU in descriptions to clarify that the project handles firmware updates using these protocols.
 - **Credits**: Provided your full name, website, and email for recognition and further information.

-This `README.md` will help users understand how to set up, compile, and use the project for OTA updates using BLE/DFU, particularly with the BLEUniversal app.
-If you have further requirements or adjustments, feel free to specify!